CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

-> 3a1.
-Todolist shows an error message <br>
+> 3a1. doitdoit!! shows an error message <br>
   Use case resumes at step 2

 #### Use case: List tasks

 **MSS**

-1. User request to list persons
+1. User request to list tasks
-2. Select task by name
+2. doitdoit!! lists tasks by deadline (by default)
-3. Search by keyword
-4. View task by datelines
-5. View task by categories
-6. Able to send a task to others through email or text message

 **Extensions**

 1a.
 Able to list task by options of completed or not completed task.

-3a. keyword not found

-> 3a1. return an error message " task invalid".

-4a.
-Able to view incomplete task that are over the dateline

 #### Use case: Edit a Task

 **MSS**

 1. User requests to list tasks
-2. ToDoList shows a list of tasks
+2. doitdoit!! shows a list of tasks
 3. User requests to edit a specific task in the list
-4. ToDoList ask for confirmation
-5. User confirms the modification
-6. Task updated
+4. Task updated

 **Extensions**